Latest Trading Diary

 Advice herein is provided for the general information of readers and does not have regard to any particular person's investment objectives, financial situation or needs.
 Accordingly, no reader should act on the basis of any information contained herein without first having consulted a suitably qualified financial advisor.

-Research & Investment's ASX200 Prime Momentum strategy returned +6.33%* for the 12 months ended 30th November 2014, compared to +4.30% for the ASX200 Accumulation Index.
-Below-average returns are attributable to the sell-off of momentum stocks in the last 6 months.
-Macroeconomic and volatility filters continue to indicate low to moderate risk, however, and we maintain full exposure to equities in expectation of a recovery.
+The ASX200 Prime Momentum strategy returned +10.75%* for the 12 months ended 28 February 2015, compared to +14.53% for the ASX200 Accumulation Index.
+Performance of +24.19% p.a.* over 24 months, however, still comfortably exceeds the index (+12.58%).
+ASX stocks underperformed in 2014, but macroeconomic and volatility filters continue to indicate low to moderate risk and we maintain full exposure to equities in expectation of a recovery.

-The S&P 500 Momentum strategy returned 17.82% since inception on 4th November 2013, or 19.82% when measured in Australian dollars.
-The S&P 500 Total Return Index delivered 20.42% (in USD) over the same period.
-Divergence between the ASX 200 and S&P 500 is expected to continue and investors should consider splitting their investment between the two markets.
+Divergence between the ASX 200 and S&P 500 may continue and investors should consider splitting their investment between the two markets.

 * Results are unaudited and subject to revision.

-CBOE Volatility Index (VIX) continues to indicate low risk typical of a bull market.
+CBOE Volatility Index at 14 indicates low risk typical of a bull market.

-The Footsie is testing long-term resistance at 6900/7000.
-Respect of the zero line by 13-Week Twiggs Money Flow indicates long-term buying pressure.
-Breakout above 7000 would signal a fresh primary advance, with a long-term target of 10500*.
+The Footsie is consolidating below its December 1999 high of 6950.
+13-Week Twiggs Money Flow oscillating high above zero indicates long-term buying pressure.
+Breakout would signal a fresh primary advance, with a long-term target of 8000*.
+Follow-through above 7000 would confirm.

 Research & Investment Pty Ltd is a Corporate Authorized Representative (AR Number 384 397) of Andika Pty Ltd which holds an Australian Financial Services Licence (AFSL 297069).